eternal-f1ame/ViTLoc/README.md

    conda activate <name>
    ```

-4. You can now run the PoseFormer code.
+4. You can now run the main code.

 * Please refer to the respective method directories for specific instructions on running the code and any additional dependencies or requirements.